Standards and Procedures

 Students with disabilities who would like to request accommodations may contact the following resources based on their campus location:

-Students with a disability who believe they have experienced discrimination may contact Jennifer Smith, Associate Vice President and Title IX Coordinator in the Civil Rights and Equity Investigations office, YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843, civilrights@tamu.edu, or at (979) 458-0308.
+Students with a disability who believe they have experienced discrimination may contact Jennifer Smith, Associate Vice President and Title IX Coordinator in the Office of Civil Rights and Title IX, at YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843, civilrights@tamu.edu, or at (979) 458-8407.
 Students can also contact Julie Kuder, the Texas A&M ADA Coordinator, at (979) 845-8116 or ADA.Coordinator@tamu.edu.
-The office address is YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843 or see the ADA website at https://urc.tamu.edu/ada.
-Reported allegations of discrimination will be immediately forwarded to the Office of Civil Rights and Equity Investigations for review, investigation, or resolution.
+The office address is YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843.
+Allegations of discrimination will be immediately forwarded to the Office of Civil Rights and Title IX for review, investigation, or resolution.

 University Statement on Harassment and Discrimination

-Texas A&M University is committed to providing a safe and non-discriminatory learning, living, and working environment for all members of the University community.
-The University provides equal opportunity to all employees, students, applicants for employment or admission, and the public regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, pregnancy or related conditions, sexual orientation, or gender identity.
+Texas A&M University is committed to providing a safe and non-discriminatory learning, living, and working environments for all members of the University community.
+The University provides equal opportunity to all employees, students, applicants for employment or admission, and the public regardless of race, color, sex (including pregnancy and related conditions), religion, national origin, age, disability, genetic information, and veteran status.
 Texas A&M University will promptly and equitably investigate and resolve all complaints of discrimination, harassment (including sexual harassment and sex-based misconduct), and related retaliation in accordance with applicable federal and state laws, University rules and standard administrative procedures.

 The University’s response to allegations of discrimination, harassment, and related retaliation will be 1) prompt and equitable, 2) intended to stop and prevent the recurrence of any harassment, and 3) intended to remedy discriminatory effects, as appropriate.
 A substantiated allegation of such conduct will result in disciplinary action, up to and including separation from the University.
 The University's student sanctioning guidance for substantiated allegations of discrimination on the basis of sex, including sexual harassment, sexual violence and related retaliation, can be found here: Title IX Cumulative Sanctioning Matrix.

 To report incidents, request accommodations, or inquire about discrimination based on disability, you may contact Julie Kuder, ADA Coordinator, at (979) 845-8116 or ADA.Coordinator@tamu.edu.
-The office address is YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843, or see the ADA website at https://urc.tamu.edu/ada.
-Reported allegations of discrimination will be immediately forwarded to the Office of Civil Rights and Equity Investigations for review, investigation, or resolution.
+The office address is YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843, or see the ADA website at https://orec.tamu.edu/ada/.
+Reported allegations of discrimination will be immediately forwarded to the Office of Civil Rights and Title IX for review, investigation, or resolution.

 University Statement on Pregnancy and Related Conditions

 Title IX prohibits discrimination on the basis of sex, including pregnancy and parental status in educational programs and activities.
-This includes harassment and discrimination against a student based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.
+This includes harassment and discrimination against a student based on pregnancy, childbirth, false pregnancy, or recovery from any of these conditions.

 The university is required to provide reasonable accommodations due to pregnancy and related conditions, including excused absences or alternative participation options when accommodations are medically necessary.
 Students seeking accommodations should contact Julie Kuder, Pregnancy Accommodations Coordinator, at YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843 or (979) 845-8116 or email address TIX.Pregnancy@tamu.edu, or Jennifer Smith, Associate Vice President and Title IX Coordinator, at the YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843.
 Her telephone number is: (979) 458-8167 and email address is civilrights@tamu.edu.
 For more information, go to https://titleix.tamu.edu/.

 Students who have questions or believe they have experienced discrimination and/or harassment based on pregnancy, pregnancy related conditions, or parenting status are encouraged to contact Jennifer Smith, Associate Vice President and Title IX Coordinator, at the YMCA Building Ste 108, 365 Houston St. #108, College Station, TX 77843.
 Her telephone number is: (979) 458-8167 and email address is civilrights@tamu.edu.
-The Title IX website can be found at titleix.tamu.edu.
+The Office of Civil Rights & Title IX website can be found at titleix.tamu.edu.

 Degree Requirements: Thesis, Dissertation, and Record of Study